NaN8279/JHTTP/README.md

 In this branch, I will be working on a JavaScript API for the JHTTP server framework.

-This uses Mozilla Rhino to parse JavaScript.
+This uses Mozilla Rhino to parse JavaScript and Jsoup to parse HTML.